paulber19/NVDAExtensionGlobalPlugin/readme.md

 some features can be enabled or disabled individually.

-* Display of the list of icons in the notification area or windows of applications launched],
+* Display of the list of icons in the notification area or windows of applications launched,
 * Help in the composition of a symbol that is complex such as, for example, a a e related, a symbol power of 2 and possibility to add its own categories and symbols,
 * Announcement or display of information about the application under focus, such as its version, the active configuration profile, loaded add-on,
 * Extension of the functionality of the virtual buffer for browsers Mozilla Firefox, Microsoft Internet Explorer, Microsoft Edge, and Google Chrome: